shaldda/YHWH-Elohim/index.md

 - If you have your word, you can focus and be productive
 - The importancy of the spirit of descernment
 - How important it is to hear from ELOHIM - seek for prophecy
+- This is a session of opening up, Yesertday I spoke with Jeffrey

 **Outline:**
 - Word